Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/nat20/nat20.md

 Subalias that allows staff members to change the bonus for a nat20

-## Help:
+## Help
 `tame settings nat20 <#>`

+## Optional arguments
+- `#`: Success bonus for a nat1 (default: 5)

+## Important Notes
-Server members can run `tame settings nat20` just to view current settings
+- Server members can run `tame settings nat20` just to view current settings.

-Nat20 bonuses do not go higher than the maximum bonus from thresholds and it cannot be negative.
+- Total successes (after adding bonus) do not go higher than the maximum bonus from thresholds and it cannot be negative (to where it would be a penalty).